Prof Li Jiangtao

 Mechanisms for maximal gain

 While mechanism design applies to many practical scenarios, such research is still heavily theoretical in nature.
-Professor Li, however, does not define impact as changing how the world works in one stride.
+Li, however, does not define impact as changing how the world works in one stride.
 Instead, he is most happy when other researchers take inspiration from his models and frameworks, leading to the birth of new ideas and endeavours to address related research questions.

 “The exciting part about research is trying to discover something previously undiscovered.
 By doing that, we gain a unique and new perspective of looking at the same thing, even about longstanding classical economic problems.”